marco-tav/sign-up-form/README.md

 ## Status

-Added basic structure and styles for the containers.
+Added the container for the logo and the containers for the form and other content.